Using Alpine to handle email at The WELL

 What about other UNIX mail programs I have used at The WELL?

-In order to reduce the number of servers processing mail and spam from six to two, we have finally had to drop some of our unconventional offerings.
-The WELL's custom version of Berkeley Mail, as well a some others such as zmail and Elm, are finally being decommissed for picking up new arriving email.
-You may jump to Pine, forward to another site, use your browser to read your mail, or use a desktop/device-based email application instead.
+In order to reduce the number of servers processing mail and spam from six to two, we finally had to drop some of our offerings in 2011.
+You may now use Alpine, use your web browser to read your mail, or use any desktop or device-based email application instead.

 How do I read my mail on the server with my Web browser?

-Wherever you are, you can also read your mail on the server by logging in to iris.well.com, powered by Zimbra.
-You may use this service as a stand-alone web email service if you choose not to use the new version of Pine.
-It is also where you can see how close you are to your mail quota, where you can forward your mail as you wish, or set up a vacation message and manage your mail filters.
+Wherever you are, you can also read your mail on the server by logging in to iris.well.com.
+You may even use this service as a stand-alone web email service if you choose not to use the new version of Pine or an app on your device It is also where you can see how close you are to your mail quota, where you can forward your mail as you wish, or set up a vacation message and manage your mail filters.
 Be sure to log out if you are on a shared machine.
 Note that Firefox reportedly works better than Safari or Chrome for Zimbra mail management.

 What has gone wrong with the message about having New Mail?

-To solve the opposite problem, in that there is no message when mail arrives now, people have suggested two approaches.
-One is to only check mail at the beginning and end of your sessions so that you do not have to input a password often.
-The other is to set up your account to log into a UNIX shell other than the one tht uato-launches PicoSpan.
+If there is no message when mail arrives now, Alpine users have suggested two approaches.
+One is to only check mail at the beginning and end of your sessions so that you do not have to input your password often.
+The other is to set up your account to log into a UNIX shell other than the one that auto-launches PicoSpan.
 You would then type "picospan" to go into the conferences.
 You would open a second session when you log in, where you type "alpine" and get mail, keeping that session alive for the duration.
 Helpdesk can set you up with a different shell if you want to try this.